buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 Boom!!
 You're now running a local validator.
 Pretty cool :).

 Now, go ahead and CONTROL + C to stop the validator. **We're never going to actually use `solana-test-validator` manually ourselves again.** The workflow we're going to follow will actually automatically run the validator in the background for us.
 I just wanted to show you it working so you can start getting an idea of how stuff is working magically as we move forward ;).

+### 💻 M1 Macs
+Are you on an M1 Mac?
+I'm sorry but stuff will be very very jank for you.
+You'll likely get an error like `illegal hardware instruction`.
+[Here's](https://github.com/project-serum/anchor/issues/95#issuecomment-913090162) one solution.
+Basically, M1 is still not supported by lots of different tooling in the crypto ecosystem.
+You can get it working, but, just a little jank.
+The solution so far has been to follow the instructions from that Github issue and then use`solana-test-validator --no-bpf-jit` instead.
+If you have further troubles, ping Nick_G#4818 or dimfeld#9450 in Discord.
+If you figure new stuff out, please make a PR and spread the knowledge!

 ### ☕️ Install Node, NPM, and Mocha